Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 3 methods are required :

  - `static getScopes() : array` : returns object scopes as a map `name => fields`, see below
- - `normalize($scope) : array` : trigger object normalization for given scope and returns an array with data
+ - `normalize($scope) : array` : triggers object normalization for given scope and returns an array with data
- - `denormalize(array $data)` : hydrate this object with given data, if mappable
+ - `denormalize(array $data)` : hydrates this object with given data, if mappable

 The normalizer component provides a Php trait to help implementation : `Majora\Framework\Normalizer\Model\NormalizableTrait`, but you can implement your own strategy for one or more entities.